Nalankilli: Sources

-Nalankilli in Sangam Literature
+Nalankilli in Sangam literature

 Nalankilli is the subject of no fewer than fourteen poems in the Purananuru.
 Among these, the poet Kovur Kilar contributes nearly half, suggesting that Nalankilli, like the renowned Karikala Chola, enjoyed a form of broad hegemony among the Tamil kingdoms.
 Kovur Kilar’s verses, though marked by poetic exaggeration, portray Nalankilli as a powerful and respected ruler within the Tamil political landscape.

-Nalankilli as a Patron and Contributor to Literature
+As a patron and contributor to literature

 Like many princes of his time, Nalankilli was not only a patron of literature but also a poet himself.
 Two of his compositions have survived, one of which is notable for its unique and eerie tone — an uncanny oath that reflects both his literary skill and the distinctive style of royal expression during the Sangam age.

-Nalankilli the Ruler
+As ruler

 Nalankilli forms the subject of no fewer than fourteen poems in Purananuru.
 These poems suggest that Nalankilli continued to enjoy a vague hegemony among the other Tamil kings as did by Karikala Chola (Puranānūru – 31).
 The same poet Kovur Kilar, proving that he was not a sycophant, exhorts his patron to sue for peace instead of continuing the siege of Urayur against the rival Chola Nedunkilli.

 Kaverippatinam was Nalankilli’s capital (Puranānūru – 30) and he enjoyed the benefits of its extensive trade.
 However the people were not in a contented state of mind due to the continuing civil strife.
 We perceive this from the melancholy tones of the poems by the poet Urayur Mudukannan Sattanar on Nalankilli (Puranānūru – 27, 28, 29).